 Clear, colourless and translucent wood stains will help retain the natural look, feel and aesthetic of external decking – bringing out the rich wood tones, grain and even its knotting.
 Less slippery than its counterpart – paint – decking stain and anti-slip decking coatings can also can look better over larger square feet areas.

 Decking stain colours are also quite varied, with many products available at Rawlins Paints allowed for visual versatility and flare.
-Please note that decking stain colours are heavily dependent on the wood it is being applied to – darker woods will may not bring out the colour of the stain as seen on packaging.
+Please note that decking stain colours are heavily dependent on the wood it is being applied to – darker woods may not bring out the colour of the stain as seen on packaging.
 It is recommended for paints and stains to test an area of decking first to ensure that the finish is as required.

 Wood stain does not fill in gaps and cracks like paint does, nor will it protect the wood as long.
 It does, however, deliver many characteristics that paint simply cannot.